-4. What is self-neglect?
+What is self-neglect?

-Self-neglect is extremely difficult to define given it takes several forms.
+As a board we developed a video which helps to understand what is self neglect and how we should respond to it https://youtu.be/QgVWtHf17mE s several forms.
 It has sometimes been referred to as 'Diogenes syndrome'.
 Gibbons (2006) defined it as: "The inability (intentional or non-intentional) to maintain a socially and culturally accepted standard of self-care with the potential for serious consequences to the health and wellbeing of the self-neglecters and perhaps even to their community".